 H The System display and menu area of the touch screen is the nerve centre of the console and shows you what is going on.
 This part of the display shows various screens of information depending on what you are currently doing.

-L The Macro Buttons store frequently used sequences of keypresses which can be replayed with a single button press.
-Playbacks can also be stored here.
+L The Macro Buttons store playbacks such as strobe cues or frequently used sequences of keypresses which can be replayed with a single button press.

 M The Master fader can be used to control the overall output of the console (though it is disabled by default).

 N The Playback faders are used to store and play back cues or chases.